poppinss/indicative-rules/docs/validations/string/startsWith.md

 category: string
 ---

-Ensure the value of field under validation starts with a certain substr.
-This validation will also trim whitespaces before making the check
+Enforces the value of field under validation starts with a certain `substring`.
+This validation will also trim whitespaces before making the check.

 ```ts
 import { validations } from 'indicative/validator'